Cost of LivingUpdated May 2026

 The Bottom Line

-Here's what matters for rent prices in Orlando: at a cost index of 101, this affordable market requires less financial stress than most markets — use the savings to invest in quality.
+Here's what matters for rent prices in Orlando: at a cost index of 101, this premium market requires careful budgeting — use the savings strategies in this guide to keep costs manageable.
 Whether you're budgeting for a project, comparing options, or just researching, the data on this page gives you a solid foundation for Orlando-specific decision-making.

 Compare Orlando with Other Cities